 2. Eliminate Damp Spots and Rotted Wood

 Look for leaks, fix them quickly, and replace any water-damaged materials.
-“Unlike termites, which eat their way through new or old wood, carpenter ants will only tunnel through wood that’s already been damaged by water,” Gangloff-Kauffman says.
+“Unlike termites, which eat their way through new or old wood, carpenter ants will only tunnel through wood that’s already been damaged by water,” Gangloff-Kaufmann says.

 3. Set Ant Baits

-In addition to killing off any ants that feed on the sweet, sugary bait syrup, when scouts track the liquid back to the colony it kills larvae and helps control the population.
+In addition to killing off any ants that feed on the sweet, sugary bait syrup, it kills larvae when scouts track the liquid back to the colony and helps control the population.